Our unit tests require read permissions on server.conf

 + This bug was cloned from Bugzilla Bug #1084708 +

-#1 Updated by rbarlow almost 6 years ago
+#1 Updated by rbarlow over 6 years ago

 Due to https://bugzilla.redhat.com/show_bug.cgi?id=1176259 deleting my development database, I am raising the severity on this issue to high.
 If we make it so that /etc/pulp/server.conf can be installed at 640 (as it is in production), our dev environments will be more similar to production and we can also guarantee that the unit tests won't have access to our DB settings in order to do things like drop the database.